Visitors since opening:

 11 June 2019 Playful Cities Workshop with Belfast City Council

-With 35% of the population of Belfast is under 25, this makes it one of the youngest cities in Europe.
-The discussion during the workshop evolved around Belfast becoming a Playful City where the People of Belfast are given an invitation to play and claim back their city.
-A successful playful city is one that is designed in which programming of public spaces happens naturally by the citizens.
+35% of the population of Belfast is under 25 - this makes it one of the youngest cities in Europe.
+The discussion during the workshop was centered around Belfast becoming a Playful City where the people of Belfast are given an invitation to play and claim back their city.
+A successful playful city is one that is designed so that the programming of public spaces happens naturally by the citizens.

 12 June 2019 Accessibility workshop

-This was a workshop around accessibility in the city and how we can be more forthcoming about disability access constraints as opposing to saying that a place or venue is not accessible at all.
-The workshop also concluded that a mind-shift is needed for peoples perceptions of disability and always assuming to know what is best instead of asking each individual.
+This workshop was themed around accessibility in the city and how we can be more responsible in terms of disability access constraints, as opposed to saying that a place or venue is not accessible at all.
+The workshop also concluded that a mind-shift is needed of peoples’ perceptions of disability and always assuming to know what is best instead of asking each individual.

-Out of this workshop, a number of other workshops are now forming around this topic of access and Creating Cultural Activities in the city that everyone has the ability to access - please stay tuned for these upcoming workshops.
+Out of this workshop, a number of other workshops are now forming around this topic of access and creating cultural activities in the city that are accessible to everyone - stay tuned for these upcoming workshops.

 Kabosh THEATRE Company workshop

-A key aspect of the evolving of Belfast Cultural Strategy is what Our City can consider in regards to lighting design principals.
-The workshop discussions were focused on the positive aspects and feelings that natural light brings.
-The participants were thinking of principals that evoke the same thoughts and ways in which these feelings can transfer to artificial lighting.
-The group thought that lighting in Belfast moving forward should suggest a playful nature creating colour coordinated zones with a range of lighting that bring vibrancy to Belfast.
+A key aspect of the evolving cultural strategy is considering what we as a city can do with regards to lighting and atmosphere.
+The workshop discussions were focused on the positive aspects and feelings that natural light brings, as well as beginning to set out design principles for a city centre lighting strategy..
+The participants thought of principles for artificial lighting that evoke the same thoughts and feelings that natural light brings.
+The group thought that lighting in Belfast moving forward should suggest a more playful nature, creating colour coordinated zones with a range of lighting that brings vibrancy to the city.

 14 June 2019